wetryingtodorock/getblock-docs/en/rpc-service/rsk/ws/rsk_eth_getBlockTransactionCountByHash.md

 ---
-title: rsk:eth_getBlockTransactionCountByHash \[WebSocket\]
+title: eth_getBlockTransactionCountByHash - Rootstock
-description: Returns the number of transactions in a block from a block matching thegiven block hash.
+description: Example code for the eth_getBlockTransactionCountByHash ws method. Сomplete guide on how to use eth_getBlockTransactionCountByHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters